codefoster/iot-workshop/instructions.md

     And the `ln` commands set up your links for both node and npm.

-## The project idea
-For this workshop, we're going to program our RP3 to take a picture, call a service to get a list of _tags_ representing the things it sees in the picture, and then send those tags to our IoT Hub.
-From there, we'll take a look at the myriad of things we might want to do with that data.
+    By the way, you can download multiple versions of node and put them all in the `/usr/local/node` folder side by side and then just run the `ln` commands to change your pointers to the version you want at any given time.

-## Getting set up with Cognitive Services
+## Getting Set Up with Cognitive Services
-Microsoft Cognitive Services is great because it's very powerful and yet very easy to use.
+Microsoft Cognitive Services is great because it's very powerful and very easy to use.
+That's a good combination.

 Cognitive Services is essentially a whole bunch of very complicated machine learning happening for you through a very easy to call API.